Subhash Mukhopadhyay (poet): Personal life

 Mukhopadhyay married Gita Bandyopadhyay, also a well-known writer, in 1951.

-They adopted three daughters and a son.
+They adopted three daughters, and later two more daughters and a son.

+He had an older brother named Narayan Mukhopadhyay, who died many years ago in his youth.
+Narayan had a daughter named Taniya Mukherjee and a son called Ashish Mukherjee, from his wife Mira Mukherjee, who was a teacher by profession.

-According to those close to him, Mukhopadhyay had become disillusioned with politics in his final years.
-He suffered from severe heart and kidney ailments, and died in Kolkata in July 2003.
-He was 84.
+Subhash suffered from severe heart and kidney ailments, and died in Kolkata in July 2003, at the age of 84.
+He was survived by his wife Geeta Bandopadhyay.

 Awards

 Mukhopadhyay received numerous awards and honours in his lifetime, including the two highest literary prizes in India: the Sahitya Akademi Award in 1964 (for Joto Dureii Jai), and the Jnanpith Award in 1991.
 The Government of India awarded the civilian honour of the Padma Bhushan in 2003.